Invariant measures concentrated on countable structures: Applications and further observations

-A \defn{graphon} is defined to be a symmetric measurable function $W: [0,1]^2\to[0,1]$.
+A \defn{graphon} is defined to be a symmetric measurable function $W\colon [0,1]^2\to[0,1]$.
 In what follows, we will take all graphons to be Borel measurable.
-Let $L_G$ be the language of graphs, i.e., the language consisting of a single binary edge relation $E$.
+Let $L_G$ be the language of graphs, i.e., a language consisting of a single binary relation symbol $E$, representing the edges.
 Let $T_G$ be the theory in the language $L_G$ that says that $E$ is symmetric and irreflexive.
 A graph may be considered to be an $L_G$-structure that satisfies $T_G$.
-In this case, an invariant measure on $S_{L_G}$ that is concentrated on models of $T_G$ is simply an invariant measure on graphs.
+An invariant measure on graphs is then precisely an invariant measure on $\Str_{L_G}$ that is concentrated on the set of models of $T_G$ in $\Str_{L_G}$.